MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-setting-up-and-using-a-purchase-approval-workflow.md

 ---
 title: Setting Up and Using a Purchase Approval Workflow | Microsoft Docs
-description: "You can automate the process of approving new or changed records, such as documents, journal lines, and customer cards, by creating workflows with steps for the approvals in question.
+description: You can automate the process of approving new or changed records, such as documents, journal lines, and customer cards, by creating workflows with steps for the approvals in question.
 Before you create approval workflows, you must set up an approver and substitute approver for each approval user.
 You can also set approvers’ amount limits to define which sales and purchase records they are qualified to approve.
 Approval requests and other notifications can be sent as email or internal note.
-For each approval user setup, you can also set up when they receive notifications."
+For each approval user setup, you can also set up when they receive notifications.
 services: project-madeira
-documentationcenter:
+documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords:
+ms.search.keywords: ''
 ms.date: 11/08/2018
 ms.author: sgroespe
+ms.openlocfilehash: d7af9edc0620a61f6e3f114feff3a831e91add57
+ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
 ms.translationtype: HT
-ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: d7af9edc0620a61f6e3f114feff3a831e91add57
-ms.contentlocale: en-nz
+ms.contentlocale: en-NZ
-ms.lasthandoff: 11/26/2018
+ms.lasthandoff: 03/08/2019
+ms.locfileid: "822224"
 ---
 # <a name="walkthrough-setting-up-and-using-a-purchase-approval-workflow"></a>Walkthrough: Setting Up and Using a Purchase Approval Workflow
 You can automate the process of approving new or changed records, such as documents, journal lines, and customer cards, by creating workflows with steps for the approvals in question.
 Before you create approval workflows, you must set up an approver and substitute approver for each approval user.
 You can also set approvers’ amount limits to define which sales and purchase records they are qualified to approve.
 Approval requests and other notifications can be sent as email or internal note.
 For each approval user setup, you can also set up when they receive notifications.